Canadian Visa Bureau » Visas and Immigraion » Canada Business Visa » Self-Employed » Regulatory Requirements

 (i) Two one-year periods of experience in self-employment in athletics;

-a combination of a one-year period of experience described in (i) and a one-year period of experience described in (ii); and
+a combination of a one-year period of experience described in (i) and a 1-year period of experience described in (ii); AND

-In respect of the purchase and management of a farm, two one-year periods of experience in the management of a farm.
+In respect of the purchase and management of a farm, two 1-year periods of experience in the management of a farm.

 'Specified economic activities' in respect of: